pbv-public/fastify-firestore-service/docs/api.md

 This section explains niche functionality.

 ## Other API Input Data Options
-Todea APIs are typically requested via the HTTP POST method.
+APIs are typically requested via the HTTP POST method.
 API-specific inputs are typically sent in the request body in JSON format (though some universal inputs are sent in HTTP headers, such as which app and user sent the request).
 API outputs are typically transmitted as JSON data in the HTTP